Recommended snowshoeing trails in the Banff area

 Trailhead: Kiosk at the south end of Mount Norquay ski area parking lot

-This narrow trail climbs, at times steeply, through thick forest to the summit of Stoney Squaw Mountain where you can enjoy views of Cascade Mountain and the Bow Valley.
+This narrow trail climbs, at times steeply, through thick forest to the Stoney Lookout where you can enjoy views of Cascade Mountain and the Bow Valley.
 From there, continue north and descend on a twisting trail back to the old ski runs above the Cascade Lodge.

 7.8 km one way